Could the sunburn remedies you just reached for actually be making things worse?

 Baking soda is another option.
 Add a few tablespoons to a cool bath to help balance your skin’s pH and ease irritation.
 It is particularly helpful for that relentless itchy feeling that often comes a few days in as the skin begins to peel.

-Both of these are incredibly accessible, gentle, and effective.
-They are the kind of sunburn remedies that your grandmother probably knew about and that still hold up today.
+Both are incredibly accessible, gentle, and effective.
+The kind of sunburn remedies your grandmother probably knew about that still hold up today.

 What Not to Do When You Are Sunburned